mleoking/LeoTaskApp/README.md

 # Applications

-The [Instruction](#instruction) section explains how to run an application, modifiy an applicatin or create new applications.
+The [Instruction](#instruction) section explains how to run/modify/create an application.

 Name  | Description | Links
 ----- |-------------|----------